oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 | B91962      | Oracle Cloud Infrastructure - Block Volume Performance (6)            | VPU               | 91920 |
 | B95403      | Oracle Cloud Infrastructure - Network Firewall Instance (optional)    | Instance per Hour |   744 |

--   (1) We assume the FastConnect 1 Gbps bandwidth is sufficient for both Data Guard and user traffic, however we were unable to validate this assumption as we do not have information about the redo logs generated.
+-   (1) We assume the FastConnect 1 Gbps bandwidth is sufficient for both Data Guard and user traffic, however, we were unable to validate this assumption as we do not have information about the redo logs generated.

 -   (2) Object Storage required for Database migration might be released after the migration finishes.

--   (3) With Autoscaling enabled, ADW will automatically scale to 3x time of base OCPUs.
+-   (3) With Autoscaling enabled, ADW will automatically scale to 3x the time of base OCPUs.
 With 1 OCPU, it can scale up to 3 OCPUs.
 We recommend enabling Autoscaling for production workloads.

 -   (4) For OAC, 1 OCPU is recommended for Trials only.
 OAC instances with 1 OCPU are restricted in how many rows they may return (see https://docs.oracle.com/en-us/iaas/analytics-cloud/doc/create-services.html for details.